HemanthSabbella/pointSpectra/README.md

 # Background

-The Beer-Lambert law states that the quantity of light absorbed by a substance dissolved in a fully transmitting solvent is directly proportional to the concentration of the substance and the path length of the light through the solution.
+pointSpectra works on the Beer-Lambert law which states that the quantity of light absorbed by a substance dissolved in a fully transmitting solvent is directly proportional to the concentration of the substance and the path length of the light through the solution.
+The below is the formulation for absorbance of an analyte:

 **Transmittance:**
 `T = I / I0`